MerkulovDaniil/NotoCourse/README.md

           CLEAN: true
 ```

 If you are a PRO user (not like me), you can schedule running this action with cron every 30 minutes, but I prefer to do it manually after each big update of the notion site (it is eco-friendly).
-If you can't say

 Now you can see the action if you go to Actions menu.